-If you’re looking to incorporate baby-led weaning into your baby’s routine, Annabel Karmel shares her advice based on the most frequently asked questions:
+If you’re looking to incorporate baby-led weaning into your baby’s routine, then look no further!
+In this article Annabel Karmel shares baby led weaning tips and ideas based on the most frequently asked questions.

 Babies around six months tend to use their whole hand to pick things up.
 They need to be able to close their hand around the food, so avoid making the pieces too wide.
 Fairly long pieces stand a better chance of being picked up.
 I would suggest cutting food into 5–6cm batons or sticks so that half is held in a baby’s hand and the other half sticks out.